NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What We Don’t Like

-• Included 80-grit belt is not aggressive
+• 80-grit belt is not aggressive

 • Requires practice to achieve precision

-What our tester says: “I liked that the Grizzly belt sander gave the edge an evenly flat profile, and the included 80-grit belt left a smooth finish.”—Mark Wolfe, Product Reviews tester & writer
+What our tester says: “I liked that the Grizzly belt sander gave the edge an evenly flat profile, and the included 80-grit belt left a smooth finish.” —Mark Wolfe, Product Reviews tester & writer

 Get the Grizzly Industrial bench sander at Amazon, Tractor Supply Co., The Home Depot, or Grizzly Industrial.